A class of exact solutions of the Navier-Stokes equations in three and four dimensions

-In this section, in order to be perspicuous, we repeat the material from \cite{tha1} relating to the recasting of the Navier-Stokes equation and the resulting {{\itshape{lemma}}.
-Assuming that the divergence and the linear operator can be commuted, the pressure field can be formally obtained by taking the divergence of $\left(\ref{2.1}\right)$ as a solution of the Poisson equation, which is
+In this section, in order to be perspicuous, we repeat the material from \cite{tha1} relating to the rephrasing of the Navier-Stokes equation and the resulting {{\itshape{lemma}}.
+Assuming that the divergence and the linear operator can be commuted, the pressure field may be formally obtained by taking the divergence of $\left(\ref{2.1}\right)$ as a solution of the Poisson equation, which is